Gastric Sleeve

 • Any WLS puts you at higher than normal risk of developing gallstones and gallbladder disease.

-NOTE: Since this is a reasonably new procedure, many insurance companies may not cover this surgery.
-Also, there is a lack of published evidence for sustained weight loss beyond 3 years however even with WLS surgeries on which studies exist, the evidence suggests that most patients do NOT retain much weight off.
+NOTE: Since this is a reasonably new procedure, some insurance companies may not cover this surgery.
+Also, there is a lack of published evidence for sustained weight loss beyond 3 years however even with WLS surgeries on which studies exist, the evidence suggests that gastrectomy patients do NOT retain much weight off.
 The Swedish Obesity study reported at the 10 year point after gastric bypass and VBG, the average retained weight loss was 16 percent of the original weight and that only 35 percent of those with diabetes were still "disease free"